codeforkjeff/S275_ETL/README.md

 and Salary fields per teacher/school.
 The PrimaryFlag field is used to support a single school selection for each teacher/year for reports that want to avoid double counting.

+`Fact_SchoolPrincipal` - table of principals and asst principals

 `Fact_TeacherMobility` - mobility of teachers from their "primary" school, calculated both year over year and at 5 year snapshots.

+`Fact_PrincipalMobility` - mobility of principals from their "primary" school, calculated both year over year and at 5 year snapshots.

 # Development Process